OhnoMain/Achieve-hacks/README.md

 To set up all you have to do is copy and paste the javascript into your console on your browser

 **Edge**
-To set it up on Microsoft Edge you first have to open achieve and load it into the asses (question page) Then press
+To set it up on Microsoft Edge you first have to open achieve and load it into the asses (question page) <br />
+Then press
 CTRL+SHIFT+I
 Then click on Console at the top